Colm O'Rourke: Playing career

 As a Gaelic footballer, O'Rourke won two All-Ireland medals with Meath, in 1987 and 1988.
 He also won five Leinster Senior Football Championship medals and three National Football League titles.
-His involvement would be considered pivitol for Meaths success against Dublin at this time.
+His involvement would be considered pivotal for Meath's success against Dublin at this time.

 O'Rourke received three All-Star for Meath in 1983, 1988 and 1991.
 His performance, playing with a bandaged knee, in the Dublin-Meath matches of the summer of 1991 are still recounted in Meath.
 When playing for Meath he was part of a full forward line of himself, Brian Stafford and Bernard Flynn, often considered to be one of the best full-forward lines of all time.

 In May 2020, O'Rourke was included in the Irish Independents "Top 20 footballers in Ireland over the past 50 years", where he was regarded as inferior to such players as Donegal's Michael Murphy and Tyrone's Seán Cavanagh.

 Management career

 O'Rourke has managed Simonstown Gaels GFC in Navan, guiding them to two Meath Senior Football Finals in 2003 and 2004, only for the team to lose on both occasions.
 He also guided the club to its first adult title in 2005 when it won the Meath Football League Division 1.

 He led Simonstown Gaels to their very first Senior Championship in 2016 and then again in 2017.

 He returned as Simonstown manager for a fourth stint in November 2020, hinting that this would be his last managerial job.

 O'Rourke managed Ireland's team that competed in the Compromise Rules competition on two outings, 1998 and 1999.

-O'Rourke is currently the manager for the senior men's team in St Patrick's Classical School, they compete in the A division and in 2001, 2003 and 2004 they won the Hogan cup in the All-Ireland, reaching the final most recently in 2013.

 He ruled himself out of contention to replace Andy McEntee as county team manager in 2022, stating: "My beautiful wife Patricia has a very negative view toward managing the county team and with good reason when you see the upshot of Andy McEntee going and the social media abuse that has taken place.
 People who put in enormous time at their own expense - it's not like Pep Guardiola getting £15m a year - and then being subjected to that sort of thing by unnamed people.
 I can't understand how, in a society, we can allow people to abuse others without having given their name and address.
 It's just a shocking indictment of society in general".

 In July 2022, O'Rourke was confirmed as the new manager of the Meath senior football team.
+O'Rourke led Meath to win the 2023 Tailteann Cup, the second-tier Gaelic football competition, after defeating Down on a scoreline of 2–13 to 0–14.
+Without a win in the 2024 All-Ireland SFC, and with a ten-point defeat to Louth behind him, O'Rourke ceased to be manager of Meath in August 2024.